Antibiotic Stewardship Honor Roll

 - Physician Leader: Susan Kline, MD

-- Pharmacist Leader: Kimberly Boeser, PharmD, MPH, BCIDP
+- Pharmacist Leader: Lina Hamid, PharmD, BCIDP

 - Highlighted Antibiotic Stewardship Activity:

-University of Minnesota Medical Center participates in the Minnesota Department of Health NHSN AU Option User Group which meets quarterly to discuss trends in antimicrobial use and facilitate information exchange between health systems in Minnesota.
+UMMC participates in the Minnesota Department of Health National Healthcare Safety Network Antibiotic Use Option (MDH NHSN AU Option) User Group which meets quarterly.
+Data regarding antimicrobial use at the hospital is shared with MDH which is then compiled into a quarterly individualized report that summarizes antimicrobial use at our institution and provides relevant comparisons to the antimicrobial use of other Minnesota hospitals.
+This group intends to discuss trends in antimicrobial use and facilitate information exchange between health systems in Minnesota.

 - Highlighted Antibiotic Stewardship Activity: